ponylang/rfcs/text/0000-stateful-primitives.md

 - Use separate objects from primitive functions as described in Motivation.
 This can be really bad for performance.
 - Pass data in a class.
 This can break encapsulation if the data is supposed to be intrinsic to the algorithm.
+- Use the upcoming compile-time values.
+This can't work with FFI objects.

 # Unresolved questions